dcos/metronome/README.md

 ## Issue Tracking
-We have been tracking issues in multiple places, which has made it hard for us to prioritize, and consolidate duplicates.

-In order to address these challenges, on March 6th we will be converting all GitHub issues to public JIRA tickets in Mesosphere's [on-premise JIRA instance](https://jira.mesosphere.com/browse/DCOS_OSS-1490?jql=text%20~%20%22metronome%22) that anyone will be able to view and add to using GitHub SSO.
-This will not only help the Marathon/Metronome teams, it will increase transparency, allowing the community to check on sprints and the order of the ticket backlog.
-Issues for Metronome are tracked in project Marathon, so please make sure to choose component `metronome` when creating issues.
+Metronome issues are tracked as JIRA tickets in Mesosphere's [on-premise JIRA instance](https://jira.mesosphere.com/projects/METRONOME/) that anyone is able to view and add to using GitHub SSO.

 ## Getting Started